jimbarrett27/website/app/static/blogPosts/itsJimsLife.md

+title: It's Jim's life, but not as we know it!
+date: 07/06/2016
+author: Jim Barrett
+post_id: 0

 This morning I participated in the Astronomy and Astrophysics group Science Jamboree 2016, where I managed to win a prize (chocolates!) for the best talk.
 I'm not quite sure how I managed it, since in the midst of a series of informative and engaging talks, I performed a silly little poem;

 *For my science Jamboree